geirsagberg/logseq-plugin-orphan-cleaner/README.md

   - Or has only a single block that is empty, whitespace, "-", or "*"
 - Is not a journal page
 - Is not a system page (logseq/*)
+- Is not a special page (contents, favorites, card)

 ## Installation